oracle-nace-dsai/rag-23ai-demo-archive/README.md

 18 import APEX application f100.sql into APEX

-19 user SAIRAG opens apex app...does user need to create a workspace? use the SAIRAG workspace?
+19 user SELECT_AI_USER opens apex app...does user need to create a workspace? use the SELECT_AI_USER workspace?

 20 revise the APEX app so that it is aware of your bucket namespace, bucket name, user and tenancy ocids, the private key mentioned above, and the ObjStore paths, via the following steps: